wrightben/languages/javascript/README.md

 ### Bookmarklets

 The Web is complete.
 I can do in a browser almost everything I want to do on a computer.
-Yet there is still plenty of work in creating the most efficient experiences possible.
+Yet there is still plenty of work necessary to create the most efficient experiences possible.
 Bookmarklets (custom JS tools) are under-exploited opportunities.